craftcms/docs/docs/cloud/request-signing.md

 For more details on RFC 9421 HTTP Message Signatures, see [httpsig.org](https://httpsig.org/).

+## Verifying Requests

+If you verify signatures in Craft, you can choose your own validation policy.

-Craft Cloud’s gateway verifier treats request signatures as short-lived and only accepts signatures created within roughly the last 5 minutes.
-Set `expires` about 5 minutes after `created`.
+Craft Cloud’s gateway verifier treats request signatures as short-lived, because verified requests can bypass bot-specific rate limiting.
+It only accepts signatures created within roughly the last 5 minutes, so set `expires` about 5 minutes after `created`.

 ## Signing Requests from Craft